Skip to main content

 • Multiple aliases can point to the same collection

-• Aliases can be used instead of collection names in most operations (except when deleting collections)
+• Aliases can only be used instead of collection names in object-related operations (managing objects and querying)

 List all aliases